Gitstar-OC/React-Projects/Readme.md

-# React Projects
+# Mini React Projects
-- This is the React projects that I have created.
+- This are the React projects that I have created.
 Feel free to review, revise, and fork when required.

 ---